Deliciously healthy blueberry baked donuts that are light, soft, and perfect for breakfast!

 Instructions

 - Combine first 5 ingredients, and set aside.
-Grease a donut pan (like this one on Amazon) OR mini muffin pan, and preheat oven to 350 F. Stir together all remaining ingredients except berries, then pour wet into dry once oven is preheated, and stir until just evenly mixed.
+Grease a donut pan (like this one on Amazon) OR mini muffin pan, and preheat the oven to 350 F. Stir together all remaining ingredients except berries, then pour wet into dry once oven is preheated, and stir until just evenly mixed.
 Don't overmix.
 Either stir the blueberries in very carefully so they don't break and turn everything purple, or press them in after portioning the batter into the pan.
 Bake 10-12 minutes (depending on flour used), or until donuts have risen and batter is no longer wet.
 Let sit 5 minutes before removing from the pan.
-Frost with a basic glaze or even straight-up coconut butter, which is my favorite!View Nutrition Facts
+Frost with a basic glaze or ice the donuts with straight-up Coconut Butter, which is my favorite!View Nutrition Facts

 Notes